Shorter tours and longer detours: Uniform covers and a bit beyond: A Bit Beyond Uniform Covers: Node-Weight Metrics

 We now present two applications of Theorem \ref{decomposition}.
-In the first application, we show that there is a set of edges that can be added to a connector to yield a 2-edge-connected graph, and that this set of edges is cheap for a node-weighted, subcubic graph.
-This addition can be found via an application of the tree augmentation problem which we introduced in Section \ref{subsubsec:TAP}.
+In the first application, we show that for a node-weighted, subcubic graph, Christofides' algorithm has an approximation factor better than $\frac{3}{2}$ when the weight of an optimal subtour solution is strictly larger than twice the sum of the node weights.
+In the second application, we show that there is a set of edges that can be added to a connector to yield a 2-edge-connected graph, and this addition can be found via an application of the tree augmentation problem, which we introduced in Section \ref{subsubsec:TAP}.
 This resembles methods used in the proof of Theorem \ref{2ec8/9cons}.
-In the second application, we show that for a node-weighted, subcubic graph, Christofides' algorithm has an approximation factor better than $\frac{3}{2}$ when the weight of an optimal subtour solution is strictly larger than twice the sum of the node weights.
+We then show that combining the approaches in these applications, we can beat the approximation ratio of Christofides' algorithm for 2EC on node-weighted, subcubic graphs.

+A useful fact about node-weighted, subcubic graphs is that the total edge weight cannot be too much larger than $z_G$.